thephpleague/flysystem/docs/adapter/phpcr.md

 ```

 ### Indicate specific modification timestamp when writing content
-By default PHPCR will use the "current" timestamp as the "last modified" timestamp of an entry when writing content.
+By default PHPCR will use the current system time as the "last modified" timestamp of an entry when writing content.
 A specific timestamp can be provided by using the configuration array:

 ```php
 $path = '/path/to/file.ext';